Testing for Intrinsic Type Ia Supernova Luminosity Evolution at z>2 with JWST: Luminosity Distance Measurement

 \subsection{Adding \highzIa to the Hubble Diagram}

 As noted in the previous section, BayeSN infers the luminosity distance for a SN\,Ia directly as a result of its Bayesian model fitting step.
-The only additional corrections to this value would be a bias correction \citep[e.g.,][]{kessler_correcting_2017} and a correction for the host-galaxy mass step, or the small residual correlation between SN\,Ia distance measurements and their host-galaxy masses that may be driven by interstellar medium (ISM) dust mass surface density \citep{kelly_hubble_2010,lampeitl_effect_2010,sullivan_dependence_2010,brout_dust_2021}.
+The only additional corrections to this value would be a bias correction \citep[e.g.,][]{kessler_correcting_2017} and a correction for the host-galaxy mass step, or the small residual correlation between SN\,Ia distance measurements and their host-galaxy masses that may be driven by interstellar medium (ISM) dust mass surface density \citep{kelly_hubble_2010,lampeitl_effect_2010,sullivan_dependence_2010,brout_its_2021}.
 The nature and evolution of the host-galaxy mass step is unknown, especially at such high redshift \citep[e.g.,][]{childress_ages_2014}, and its correction to a BayeSN distance measurement is not well-understood.
 We simply apply half of the host mass step (for a low-mass galaxy, Table \ref{tab:host}) from \citet{brout_pantheon_2022} (who found $\sim0.054$mag) as a systematic error in quadrature.
-As for the selection bias correction, \citet{pierel_discovery_2024} explored this with extensive simulations for an SN\,Ia also discovered at $z>2$ by \textit{JWST}.
-Similarly, \highzIa is several magnitudes brighter than the survey limiting magnitude, and in this case the fitted light curve parameters are within normal ranges, suggesting the bias correction will be even smaller than in \citet{pierel_discovery_2024}.
-There the correction was subdominant at $-0.018$~mag, and so we conservatively add a $0.02$ mag uncertainty in quadrature to our luminosity distance uncertainty.
+As for the selection bias correction, \citet{pierel_discovery_2024} explored this with extensive simulations for an SN\,Ia also discovered at $z>2$ by \textit{JWST}. \highzIa is several magnitudes brighter than the survey limiting magnitude, and in this case the fitted light curve parameters are within normal ranges, meaning that a bias correction is not necessary in this instance.
 Once a larger sample of $z>2$ SNe\,Ia are found, a population-level analysis will be warranted to account for biases \citep[e.g.,][]{scolnic_complete_2018,brout_pantheon_2022}.